 What can I do if I am charged extra or ongoing fees by my training provider?

-Are fees for a qualification the same when students change training providers?
+Will the fees for a qualification be the same if I change training providers?

-Are students reimbursed for the costs of training they have incurred to date if they withdraw from the course?
+Can I be reimbursed for the costs of training I have incurred to date if I withdraw from the course?

 This depends on each training provider's refund policy.
-This is why it is very important that students clearly understand the terms and conditions in the training provider's refund policy and clarify any concerns they may have, prior to finalising their enrolment and commencing training.
+This is why it is very important that you clearly understand the terms and conditions in the training provider's refund policy and clarify any concerns you may have, prior to finalising your enrolment and commencing training.